AdobeDocs/target.it-IT/help/c-activities/c-activity-qa/activity-qa-bookmark.md

 Because [QA mode](../../c-activities/c-activity-qa/activity-qa.md#concept_9329EF33DE7D41CA9815C8115DBC4E40) is sticky, after you browse a website in QA mode, your [!DNL Target] session must expire or you need to have [!DNL Target] release you from QA mode before you can view your site like a typical visitor.
 Use the QA [!DNL Target] bookmarklet to force yourself out of QA mode.

-To use the [!DNL Target] QA bookmarklet, create a bookmarklet containing the following JavaScript code and add it to your browser's Bookmarks Toolbar:
+To use the [!DNL Target] QA bookmarklet, create a bookmarklet containing the following JavaScript code and add it to your browser&#39;s Bookmarks Toolbar:

 ```
 javascript:(